(BA) Bachelor of Arts

 The final year dissertation enables students to take skill C2 and in some cases skill C1 to a higher level.

-Students are strongly encouraged to discuss their disserations with members of academic staff but are required to conduct their own bibliographic research and formulate their own lines of investigation.
+Students are strongly encouraged to discuss their dissertations with members of academic staff but are required to conduct their own bibliographic research and formulate their own lines of investigation.

-All skills are assessed through the usual means of coursework and examination.
+All skills are assessed through the usual means of coursework.

 In particular, C1 is assessed by document analysis, C2 by essays, and C3 by an evaluation by seminar teacher of seminar participation (including completion of set reading, appropriate contribution to seminar discussion, and ability to work in a group).